PEPE0211/Azure_DataEngineering_project/README.md

 ## Current Environment

 Utilized the Microsoft AdventureWorks dataset.
 We set up an on-premises Microsoft SQL server on a personal computer and imported the dataset using Microsoft SQL Server Management Studio.
-We also created a new user profile, "nik," and stored "nik" profile's password credentials securely as a Secret in Azure Key Vault.
+We also created a new user profile, "pepe," and stored "pepe" profile's password credentials securely as a Secret in Azure Key Vault.

 ![image](https://github.com/PEPE0211/Azure_DataEngineering_project/blob/main/images/3.png)